webplatform/docs/html/elements/meter/index.md

 }}
 }}
 {{Notes_Section
 |Usage=The meter element is intended to have descriptive text inside of it, similar to the alt tag of the [http://docs.webplatform.org/wiki/html/elements/img image element].
-The ending tag is mandatory.
 The title attribute may be used to specify a unit.
 }}
 {{Related_Specifications_Section